Frequently Asked Questions

 • Out-of-network benefits allow you to see a therapist who isn't directly contracted with your insurance company while still getting reimbursed for a portion of the session cost.
-Typically, you pay for sessions upfront and then submit a claim to your insurance for reimbursement.
+Typically, you pay for sessions upfront and then submit a claim to your insurance for possible reimbursement.
 Many plans reimburse a percentage of the session fee after you meet your out-of-network deductible.
+I recommend verifying your OON benefits with your insurance, and this is something we also can do on our initial phone consultation

 • In your first session, we'll take the time to get to know each other and talk about what brought you in for therapy.
 I'll listen to your concerns and together we will create goals you'd like to work toward.
 We'll also go over logistics, like the process of therapy and confidentiality so you feel comfortable and clear about the process.